 Public: your thesis will be available to anyone, anywhere with an internet connection.

-Restricted: Your thesis will only be available to current faculty, staff, and students of MHC.
+Restricted: Your thesis will only be available to current faculty, staff, students, and alumnae of MHC.
 A valid MHC login is required to access theses in this category.

 Within each category, you have the option to embargo, or delay access to your thesis, for a period of up to seven years from the time of submission.
 Under an embargo, your thesis will not be searchable or findable within the Institutional Archive or the Library Catalog until after the embargo date passes.